-- 5 / 6 units of work - Are portfolio based with one exam based module - Are assessed over two years - Each unit of work is graded Distinction, Merit or Pass - An overall level is awarded after the portfolio is completed and assessed by an examiner.
-This will be an overall Distinction, Merit or Pass.
+- 4 to 6 units of work with one or two exam components. - Are assessed over two years - Each unit of work is graded Distinction, Merit or Pass - An overall level is awarded after the portfolio is completed and assessed by an examiner.
+This will be an overall Distinction, Distinction, Merit or Pass.

-If you obtain an Overall Distinction in your BTEC National / Cambridge Technical, you may in some institutions be judged as having the equivalent of an A Level grade A and will be awarded the equivalent UCAS points (48).
+If you obtain an Overall Distinction in your BTEC / AQA Level 3 Extended Certificate you may in some institutions be judged as having the equivalent of an A Level grade A and will be awarded the equivalent UCAS points (48).

-If you achieve an Overall Merit in your BTEC / Cambridge Technical, you may in some institutions be considered to have the equivalent of an A Level Grade C and will be awarded the equivalent UCAS points (32).
+If you achieve an Overall Merit in your BTEC / AQA Level 3 Extended Certificate, you may in some institutions be considered to have the equivalent of an A Level Grade C and will be awarded the equivalent UCAS points (32).

-Does Queen's University accept BTEC / OCR Cambridge Technical Awards / AQA Level 3 Certificates?
+Does Queen's University accept BTEC / AQA Level 3 Certificates?